-I've been a resident of Second Life since 2008, and in this length of time I've realized that there's definitely a learning curve for newbies trying to get started.
+I've been a resident of Second Life since 2008, and in this length of time, I've realized that there's definitely a learning curve for newbies trying to get started.
 So, before you sign up for an account, I want to point out a few things about Second Life that you'll need to know.
-I'll also tell you what to expect your first months while in-world.
+I'll also tell you what to expect in your first months while in-world.

 Types of Accounts